DenisPiralic/OptiverTraderLogBook/Log_2.md

 ## How the code works

-- The code is written so that the autotrader is completely seperate from the simulation.
+- The code is written so that the autotrader is separate from the simulation.

 - It's classed based system; some classes for the autotrader, some for the simulation.
-Everything runs independantly (just like it would be in an actual market)
+Everything runs independently (just like it would be in an actual market)

 - Every class is updated when the program 'ticks'( a simulated amount of time); the simulation sends information to the autotrader, mostly via the order book (every single order being sent to the simulated market) and then based on each order, our auto trader needs to do something